 It seems as if all the buzz in the talent development community these days is about Millennials — and to be fair, not without some reason.
-Studies now indicate 2015 will be the year when Millennials surpass Baby Boomers as the largest generation in the workplace.
+Studies now indicate 2015 was the year when Millennials surpass Baby Boomers as the largest generation in the workplace.

 Driving the change itself are simple numbers — The Millennial generation (or “Generation Y”) is the largest generational group ever, surpassing even the post-WW2 “Baby Boom” of the 1950s.
 Moreover, some 40% of Millennials are still school-age — meaning more and more will continue to come into the workplace with each graduation cycle.